 What is the app?
 Is it free?
 What kind of information can be submitted?

-- The PFT Healthy Schools Tracker Mobile App allows users to identify specific problems with building conditions in schools, including the location, type and magnitude of problem, including the ability to submit photos.
+- The PFT Healthy Schools Tracker Mobile App allows users to identify and report specific problems with building conditions in schools.

-- Conditions such as leaks and water damage, mold, peeling paint, compromised materials (like mold on chairs or wet books), floor tile damage, pest droppings, temperature, can all be reported.
+- Conditions such as leaks and water damage, mold, peeling paint, compromised materials (like mold on chairs or wet books), and floor tile damage can all be reported.

 - It helps act as an early warning system, and can identify problems when they start and prevent more expensive or consequential problems.